-When it appears in women, bipolar illness commonly takes a different form than it takes in men.
+When it appears in women, a bipolar disorder commonly takes a different form than it takes in men.
 Compared to cases affecting men, bipolar disorder in women also comes with increased risks for additional mental or physical health problems that worsen the impact of the illness.
 What’s more, women tend to have somewhat different bipolar symptoms than their male counterparts.
-Let’s examine five of the most common symptoms for women.

-- Hypomania Hypomania is a condition that produces less severe forms of the symptoms found in people affected by full-blown mania.
-It appears in individuals who have a form of bipolar illness called bipolar II disorder.
-Women develop bipolar II disorder approximately one-third more often than men.
+Hypomania is a condition that produces less severe forms of the symptoms found in people affected by severe mania.
+It appears in individuals who have a form of bipolar disorder called bipolar II.
+Women develop bipolar II disorder approximately 33% more often than men.
 This means that they have higher chances of experiencing hypomania instead of mania.

-- Mixed Mania In classic cases of bipolar illness, episodes of mania occur separately from episodes of depression.
+In classic cases of bipolar illness, episodes of mania occur separately from episodes of depression.
 However, instead of following this pattern, some people develop mixed mania, a state which combines symptoms of mania with overlapping symptoms of depression.
-Bipolar disorder in women appears to have higher chances of producing mixed mania than bipolar disorder in men.
+Bipolar disorder in women appears to have a higher chance of producing mixed mania than bipolar disorder in men.

 4. Rapid Cycling of Mania and Depression